 To add an article

-- In Help Center or Guide, click Add in the top menu bar, then select Article.
+- In the help center or Guide, click Add in the top menu bar, then select Article.

 - Enter your article content.